LaurentRDC/pandoc-pyplot/README.md

 Python exceptions will be printed to screen in case of a problem.

-`pandoc-pyplot` has a very limited command-line interface.
+`pandoc-pyplot` has a limited command-line interface.
 Take a look at the help available using the `-h` or `--help` argument:

 ```bash
 pandoc-pyplot --help